-The Black Huckleberry is a deciduous shrub up to 2 m tall.
-The leaves are about 5 cm long, elliptical with a long pointed tip and a finely serrated margin.
-The bell shaped flowers are light pink, and are found on the underside of the branches.
-The berries are big, round and sweet.
+The Black Huckleberry is an erect, deciduous shrub 1 to 2 m tall.
+The leaves, up to 5 cm long, are elliptical with a long pointed tip and a finely serrated margin.
+The bell-shaped flowers are creamy pink and are found singly on the underside of the twigs.
+The berries are large, spherical, sweet, and dark purple or black.
+In some forms the berries are covered with a waxy bloom; others have shiny dark berries.

-Huckleberry fruits are an important food source for many types of birds.
-Many mammals, from bears to squirrels feed on huckleberries.
+Huckleberry fruits are an important food source for songbirds, gulls, cranes, pigeons and upland game birds.
+Many mammals, from black bears to mice, feed on huckleberries.
 Herbivores graze on the entire plant, it appears to be a favorite browse of deer.
 Huckleberries and blueberries form a major part of the black bear’s diet in late summer and fall.
 Grouse feast on the leaves and blossoms.
-The fruits, twigs, and foliage are eaten by raccoons, squirrels, deer, elk and mice
+The fruits, twigs, and foliage are eaten by raccoons, squirrels, deer, elk, and mice

 The Black Huckleberry is a good source of vitamins and they are loaded with antioxidants.
 They also taste good.